lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ```

-2. Declare lookup of string names for the results coming from the model.
+2. Lookup arrays of string names are declared for the results coming from the model.
 Clear out any previous results.

 ```cpp
    void fetchResults() {